 Gene pool is the sum of a population's genetic material at a given time.
-Typically used in reference to a population made up of individuals of the same species and includes all genes and combinations of genes in the population.
-Sum of a population's genetic material at a given time.
+The term is typically used in reference to a population made up of individuals of the same species and includes all genes and combinations of genes in the population.